daronphang/programming-resources/design-patterns/OOP/behavioral/command.md

 ### Command

-Intent is to encapsulate a request as an object and hence, leeting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+Intent is to encapsulate a request as an object and hence, letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ### Motivation